Women's Technology Program

 However, if a student has taken an engineering course (or attended another summer program) that already covered much of our WTP curriculum, then she would not be a good candidate for WTP.
 If she has done computer programming in classes or summer programs, then she probably has already seen most of the WTP EECS curriculum in computer science, and we would consider her for the WTP-ME track instead.
 We do not want students to be bored by attending classes at WTP that simply repeat material they have already seen, and the seat would better serve someone for whom the curriculum would be new.
 Please review the information on our website about the EECS curriculum and the ME curriculum to determine whether you have already covered our course material.

-If you have taken AP Computer Science (or will be taking it in the spring semester before WTP) then you will have most likely already covered much more CS than our WTP-EECS Computer Science class.
-Even though the WTP CS class pace is fast, it is designed for students with no prior CS background; you would probably be reviewing material you have already seen.
-Because of this we will consider applicants with prior CS backgrounds for the WTP-ME track instead.
+If you have taken AP Computer Science (or will be taking it in the spring semester before WTP) then you will have already covered much more CS than our WTP-EECS Computer Science class.
+If you have learned Java or Python or Visual Basic in high school classes, in prior summer programs or online, you will probably have covered more than the WTP CS curriculum.
+Even though the WTP CS class pace is fast, it is designed for students with no prior CS background; you would only be reviewing material you have already seen.
+Because of this we only consider applicants with prior CS backgrounds for the WTP-ME track, not WTP-EECS.
 When applying, please give us as much detail as possible about your prior CS experience, so we can determine whether or not the WTP CS class would offer you new opportunities or would just be a review.
-We also suggest that you select "No Preference," "Prefer ME," or "Only ME" on the Curriculum Track Selection question in the application.
+We also suggest that you select "Prefer ME," or "Only ME" on the Curriculum Track Selection question in the application.

 We expect to admit 60 students--40 for the WTP-EECS track and 20 for the WTP-ME track.
 We also select a waiting list of about 25 students, in case any of the original 60 cannot accept admission.
 We do not add any denied students to the waiting list after admissions decisions are sent.